My PC disabled AMD drivers, how do I fix it?

 - Additional solutions

 If you are one of the users who upgraded their operating system to a newer Windows 10 version, you might have experienced some issues regarding the graphics driver.
-You can fix AMD drivers issues after installing the latest Windows 10 updates by following the steps listed below in the order they are described.
+You can fix AMD driver issues after installing the latest Windows 10 updates by following the steps listed below in the order they are described.
 This will take you no more than ten minutes of your time.

 So even though you have the latest AMD graphics drivers installed, usually after a reboot, the Windows 10 operating system will either tell you that the drivers are not compatible with the OS or they cannot be installed properly.
 You will also be surprised to hear that for the previous Windows 10 version, these drivers work quite well.